-NZL SWIM Senior Coaching Team
+NZL Swim Coaching Team

-NZL SWIM has a wealth of coaching experience to draw from within it's senior coaching team.
+NZL Swim has a wealth of coaching experience to draw from within it's senior coaching team.
 From young swimmers just starting out through to Olympic level competition, the coaching team have the perfect combination of technical expertise and practical know-how to oprimise the performance of every swimmer.

 Director and Head Coach